GitHub-User228/mle-project-sprint-2-v001/README.md

 - `Sequential Backward Selection` - starts with all features and iteratively removes the feature which decreases the performance the least

 As a result, the following number of top features was selected for each approach:
-- `Sequential Forward Selection` - 28
+- `Sequential Forward Selection` - 35
-- `Sequential Backward Selection` - 36
+- `Sequential Backward Selection` - 81

 Additionaly, an intersection and a union of the feature sets was calculated:
-- `Intersection` - 11
+- `Intersection` - 27
-- `Union` - 53
+- `Union` - 89

-Half of the intersection features were connected with the `total_area`, while features like `dt.dist_to_center`, building age, coordinates were also presented - most of them were found to be among the most important ones earlier.
+Half of the intersection features were connected with the area features, while features like `dt.dist_to_center`, building age, coordinates and other original features were also presented.

 <p style="font-size: 10; color: white; font-family: Verdana; font-weight: bold;">Part 3.
 Comparison </p>

-Features obtained via `Sequential Backward Selection` method were the best choice, although by a small margin.
+Features obtained via `Sequential Forward Selection` method were the best choice, although by a small margin.

 The ML model with the selected features was trained and evaluated.
 It showed a slight improvement in the performance compared to models from previous stages:
-- `baseline`: test_r2 = 0.857386
+- `baseline`: test_r2 = 0.842725
-- `after feature engineering`: test_r2 = 0.854756
+- `after feature engineering`: test_r2 = 0.843985
-- `after feature selection`: test_r2 = 0.859812
+- `after feature selection`: test_r2 = 0.844443

 This means, that both feature engineering and feature selection stages were successful.